shouvikChoudhury/quiz-app/README.md

-Quiz App link is https://simplequiz-a3998.web.app
+Hoisted App link is https://simplequiz-a3998.web.app

 This a fully responsive website build using React JS and Material UI.